emmajanedrews/base-template/_posts/2018-01-30-whats-the-latest-news-from-our-metro-vancouver-market.md

 If you’ve been stressing out about the new mortgage stress testing that took effect January 21, I have an update for you. **Some credit unions are still not adhering to the stress test.** I also found out from a mortgage broker that if you purchased a home before November 2016, you can refinance without stress-testing.

 Also, if you’re thinking about increasing your down payment up to 20% to avoid the insurance premium, you may be able to get a lower mortgage rate—up to 0.5%—with a higher ratio insured mortgage.
-You may save more money throughout your mortgage term instead of paying more money to have your mortgage insured.
+You may end up saving more money throughout your mortgage term with the lower interest rate versus a larger down-payment. &nbsp;So make sure you work out your calculations properly.

 If you have any questions about our market or you’re thinking of buying or selling a home soon, don’t hesitate to reach out to me.
 I’d be happy to help you.